srobo/volunteer-emails/SR2019/2019-02-23-hackday-techday-signup.md

 We will be having a preparation day in Southampton on Saturday 2nd of March where we are planning on doing a load of the tasks.
 We will be in Mountbatten (building 53) at the university on Level 4 from 10am onwards.
 There will also be a social event in the evening, to be decided during the day.
-A rough agenda for the day can be found [here][hack-day-agenda] and will be updated as more things are planned.
+There is a [rough agenda for the day][hack-day-agenda] which will be updated as more things are planned.

 ## Tech Day

 Come along to the [tech day][techday-info] on the 9th in either London or Southampton where we will also be doing preparation for the competition along with assisting competitors.
-If you are coming along let us know by signing up [here][techday-signup]).
+If you are coming along let us know by [signing up to attend][techday-signup]).

 ## Take on a task on the task list.

 You can also take on some tasks on the task list on github.
-Post a reply on the task so we know you are working on it Don't worry if you don't know everything about a task just ask in the task for any help you need.
+Post a reply on the task so we know you are working on it, Don't worry if you don't know everything about a task just ask in the task for any help you need.

 ## Competition signups